Vivid-VR: Distilling Concepts from Text-to-Video Diffusion Transformer for Photorealistic Video Restoration: Method

 \textbf{Concept Distillation.} Due to limitations of the VLM captioner, the constructed text-video data pairs are not perfectly aligned (see Figure~\ref{fig:v2v-example} top row).
-This may lead to distribution drift during fine-tuning, which degrades the texture and temporal quality of the generated videos.
-While developing a more accurate VLM captioner would solve this, it is costly.
-Our objective is to maintain the generative distribution of the T2V base model, which can be achieved by aligning video and text in the latent space of the T2V model.
-To this end, we employ the T2V model itself (i.e., CogVideoX1.5-5B) to perform video-to-video translation, where the process is guided by the text description.
+This may lead to distribution drift during fine-tuning, degrading output video quality.
+While developing a more accurate VLM captioner could enhance text-video alignment, it has two drawbacks: (1) it is costly, and (2) discrepancies may persist in the T2V model's latent space, potentially still leading to distribution drift.
+Instead, we address this issue by distilling the text-concept understanding capabilities of the T2V base model into the video restoration model.
+To this end, we employ the T2V model itself (i.e., CogVideoX1.5-5B) to perform text-guided video-to-video translation, generating training data for distillation.
 Specifically, given a text-video pair, we perturb the source video by adding noise with a standard deviation corresponding to $T/2$ time steps.
-We then apply CogVideoX1.5-5B to denoise the video over $T/2$ steps, conditioned on the text description, yielding a synthesized video that integrates the textual concepts.
+We then apply CogVideoX1.5-5B to denoise the video over $T/2$ steps, conditioned on the text description, yielding a synthesized video with inherent alignment to text concepts in this T2V model's latent space.
 As illustrated in Figure~\ref{fig:v2v-example} (second row), the generated video largely retains the source content, but some concepts have been modified to better align with those in the text description.
-We randomly extract text-video pairs from the constructed multimodal training dataset and employ the aforementioned process to generate $100K$ sample pairs.
+We randomly extract text-video pairs from the collected training dataset and employ the aforementioned process to generate $100K$ sample pairs.
 These generated samples are then combined with the original training dataset to facilitate fine-tuning of the control module in our DiT-based video restoration model.

 \textbf{Model Training.} Following the settings of CogVideoX1.5-5B~\cite{yang2024cogvideox}, we employ $v$-prediction for training, and the loss function is: